Breast Cancer Multiparameter Gene Expression Tests 3

 - The MINDACT (Microarray In Node-Negative Disease may Avoid Chemotherapy) trial is comparing the MammaPrint test with certain traditional (clinical and pathologic) criteria in assigning patients to chemotherapy treatment.

-All of these trials, and future trials, will further delineate the clinical usefulness of the tests and will evaluate their ability to help guide breast cancer therapy.
-While it will be a number of years before results from trials are conclusive, health care providers may decide to use these molecular tests in monitoring and treating patients with breast cancer on an individual basis.
-If you would like to know more, talk to your health care provider about whether one of these tests might be right for you.
+These trials, and future trials, will further delineate the clinical usefulness of the tests and will evaluate their ability to help guide breast cancer therapy.
+While it will be a number of years before results from trials are conclusive, healthcare providers may decide to use these molecular tests in monitoring and treating patients with breast cancer on an individual basis.
+If you would like to know more, talk to your healthcare provider about whether one of these tests might be right for you.
+You may also wish to check whether your health insurance will cover the cost of testing.

 For additional details on these and other similar tests, visit the following web sites: